 Aware of what?

-Nothing itself is the unknown, is the mysterious and even these words will not be.
+Nothing itself is the unknown (the mysterious) and even these words will not explain it.

 It is right here, out of nothing where true science and true art are born.